michhar/jetson-customvision/README.md

 - **If prediction is unacceptably slow**

-To speed up the time for prediction, adjust the input resolution on line 18 of `~/Documents/jetson-customvision/customvision-linux-arm\object_detection.py` (https://github.com/michhar/jetson-customvision/blob/main/customvision-linux-arm/app/object_detection.py#L18) to be smaller, e.g., `256 * 256`.
+To speed up the time for prediction, adjust the input resolution on line 18 of `<path to repo>/jetson-customvision/customvision-linux-arm/object_detection.py` (https://github.com/michhar/jetson-customvision/blob/main/customvision-linux-arm/app/object_detection.py#L18) to be smaller, e.g., `416 * 416`.